IIT Madras: IIT Madras Heritage Centre

 The exhibits include photographs, documents, publications, paintings, portraits, products developed and other articles.
-Information regarding important events, laboratory development, visits of important dignitaries, Indo-German cooperative activities, and academic achievements of faculty and students also are included.
-Aspects of IITM campus features and development, campus life and student activities are also included, thus broadening the scope of the centre in the future to non-academic activities also.
+Information regarding important events, laboratory development, visits of important dignitaries, Indo-German cooperative activities, and academic achievements of faculty and students is also included.
+Aspects of IITM campus features and development, campus life and student activities are also included, thus broadening the scope of the centre in the future to non-academic activities.

-Controversies

-Several members of the Hindu Munnani were arrested in November 2014 for organising a "spitting protest" outside the IIT-Madras after the institute played host to the ‘Kiss of Love’ campaign.
-The members of the group gathered and started spitting at the pictures of students kissing and hugging at the kiss of love campaign the past week.
-Additionally, they also hurled abuse at the students.